Ahead of Juneteenth, Hauppauge church to dedicate military headstones for 3 veterans who were 'never recognized'

 The tale of Alfred Griffin — who fended off bloodhounds while fleeing slavery and later fought for the Union during the Civil War — has been passed down for generations at Hauppauge United Methodist Church.

-Besides Griffin, the cemetery board has obtained tombstones for Wesley Wheeler, a Civil War veteran from the Union Army, and World War I veteran David Walker, who is also Black.
-Walker died in 1919 and Wheeler died in 1920.
+In addition to Griffin, the cemetery board has obtained tombstones for Wesley Wheeler, a Civil War veteran from the Union Army, and World War I veteran David Walker, who, like Griffin, was Black.
+Walker died in 1919 and Wheeler in 1920.

 Wanamaker said Griffin had a "marker stone" and Walker had a "very, very old" headstone.
 A marker stone is a "flat stone that's placed so that in the future, when somebody has the money, they put the stone on top of this placer stone," she said.

-The Society of the Grand Army of the Republic helped with the process of obtaining the government-issued headstones, which required applications and, for Griffin and Wheeler, because their service predated World War I, detailed primary documentation proving military service.
+The Society of the Grand Army of the Republic helped obtain the government-issued headstones, which required applications and, for Griffin and Wheeler, because their service predated World War I, detailed documentation proving military service.

-Joseph Vermaelen, treasurer general at the Society of the Grand Army of the Republic, said Griffin’s pension records were used to obtain his military headstone and Wheeler’s service card was used for his headstone.
+Joseph Vermaelen, the society's treasurer general, said Griffin’s pension records were used to obtain his military headstone and Wheeler’s service card was used for his headstone.

 The nonprofit also surveyed the cemetery to determine the exact burial site of each veteran.